Parking brake: Other uses

 In manual and automatic transmission vehicles, the parking brake can also be used for various driving situations which require the vehicle to be momentarily stopped.
 For example, the brake can be engaged when moving off an uphill slope, as this allows the driver to hold the accelerator and clutch pedals steady without the vehicle rolling backwards.
 Other common situations is when the vehicle is stopped at a traffic light, a pedestrian crossing, or simply waiting to turn in front of oncoming traffic.
 The parking brake would ensure the car is secure, should another vehicle come into physical contact from behind, causing the car to jolt forward.
 It is not recommended to use the parking brake when the vehicle is in-motion, unless there is a problem with the main brakes, as this can lock the back wheels and cause a skid.
-This is known as a handbrake turn, which is often performed in street racing and off-road rally racing to initiate rear wheel drift.
+This is known as a handbrake turn, which is often performed in street racing and rallying to initiate rear wheel drift.

 In the event of hydraulic brake failure, the parking brake can be used to slow a vehicle.
-In such cases, the lever should be slowly engaged to prevent locking up the wheels and reduce speed.
+In such cases, the lever should be slowly engaged to prevent locking up the wheels.